 You will qualify for short-term disability benefits if you meet the definition of total disability within the context of your particular insurance policy.
 Look at your disability benefits booklet and read the particular provision or definition regarding total disability and what that means concerning your injury or illness.

-If you are eligible to apply for short-term disability benefits, there may be a waiting period or a qualifying period,, or your benefits may start immediately.
+If you are eligible to apply for short-term disability benefits, there may be a waiting or qualifying period, or your benefits may start immediately.
 It depends on your particular plan.

 Your disability insurance company will review the medical documentation regarding your injury or illness that you submit to them, as well as your doctor’s attending physician statement and then determine if you meet the definition of disability as it is defined in disability policy.
 Your doctor must provide an attending physician statement to your disability insurance company for you to qualify for short-term disability benefits.